 Then of course there is poor UX: sites that are out-dated, overcrowded, quirky, confusing, clunky, broken, annoying, or all of the above.
 They are frustrating to use, offer little if any guidance, and are typically met with a curse word or two.
 You’ve likely experienced these gems on a municipality or government website.

-Dark Pattern Example: Sneaky Upsell
+Deceptive Design Pattern Example: Sneaky Upsell

 Our first example is from value-focused air travel provider Ryanair.
 When booking a flight on Ryanair users are given a seating map through which they can select their own seat – seems reasonable so far.
 However, it’s sneakily disclaimed that if the user does select a seat they will be charged an extra fee, without any secondary warning or caution. ::shakes fist::

-Dark Pattern Example: Difficulty Cancelling
+Deceptive Design Pattern Example: Difficulty Cancelling

 Next we have Equinox the high-end “lifestyle” gym.
 They make it exceedingly easy to join online – just a few clicks and a couple hundred bucks a month later and you’re on your way.

 But try cancelling your membership and you’re in for a world of red tape: there are cancellation limitation windows, prorated fees, and stipulate that cancellations can only be done in-person at a gym, on the phone, or certified mail.
 If it’s just so easy to sign up online, why does it have to be so hard to back out?
-It’s not technology, it’s a dark pattern.
+It’s not technology, it’s a Deceptive Design pattern.

 So what does this all mean?

 ► Create Value, Not Victims.
 Any short-term gains from using deceptive design patterns will likely be lost with brand erosion and inevitable customer churn.